-There aren’t many better places, it seems, to celebrate the mistakes of others then on social media.
-Naturally, this is the arena where self-own has had great popularity.
-The term notably spiked in late September 2018 during the US midterm elections.
-Around this time, Texas Senator Ted Cruz attempted to attack his opponent, Beto O’Rourke, by posting a video of O’Rourke criticizing police brutality.
+The term self-own notably spiked in popularity in late 2018 and early 2019 in US politics.
+In September 2018, Texas Senator Ted Cruz attempted to attack his opponent, Beto O’Rourke, by posting a video of O’Rourke criticizing police brutality.
 This, however, became a win for O’Rourke, as he was met with widespread support for the video, and a self-own for Cruz, because it boosted his opponent so well.
 Epic fail.

 — Ted Cruz (@tedcruz) September 21, 2018

-This is probably the most prominent self-own so far in 2019.
+Another prominent self-own came in January 2019.
 Alexandria Ocasio-Cortez (AOC, for short) is the youngest woman ever elected to Congress, a woman of Hispanic heritage, and a very vocal, progressive, social media-savvy leader.
-This latter quality has made her somewhat of a lightning rod for criticism from the far right (which there is an abundance of on social media).

 On January 4, 2019, a Twitter account, @AnonymousQ17763, posted a video unearthed from AOC’s time in college.
 It featured her and some friends recreating the iconic dance scene from The Breakfast Club, intended to embarrass and discredit her.

 — AnonymousQ1776 (@AnonymousQ17763) January 4, 2019